Best Unified API Platforms of 2026: The Shift to Agent-Based Infrastructure

 Best For: Developer experience on standard APIs.

 Apideck offers excellent documentation and real-time data support.
-It is a great tool for building standard marketplaces quickly.
+It also appeals to teams that want a clearer data model and unified schema across standard integrations.
+It is a great tool for building standard marketplaces quickly, leveraging pre-built unified APIs to accelerate development and simplify integration.
 However, like Merge, it relies on the stability and availability of third-party public APIs.
-It does not solve the "fragile code" problem of building your own scrapers for missing integrations, a gap that Deck fills by replacing homegrown scripts with stable agents.
+It does not solve the “fragile code” problem of building your own scrapers for missing integrations, nor does it address the need for custom integrations or a specific API endpoint beyond its normalized layer.

 4. Unified.to